Good, Clean and Fair Food for All

 As well as educating the local community on the benefits of local and sustainable food production, Slow Food Birmingham volunteers bring farm to fork with a shop every Wednesday at 1000 Trades, allowing consumers to shop from the best local, seasonal produce.
 From the beginning of lockdown in March to the beginning of June, orders at the Hub, where they sell an array of grass-fed meats, veg boxes, desserts and more, increased by an impressive 300%.

-Here’s where Big Cat comes in.
+Here’s where Big Cat Agency comes in.
 Chair of Slow Food Birmingham, Kate Smith, had recently partnered with Sam Narr (Founder and CEO of Kibbo Kift Agency and Head of Communications at ECODISCO) to help with a brand overhaul, which entailed a new website, content and PR.
-With their intention to build on the increase in Hub orders over lockdown and to raise the brand profile on social media, Slow Food Birmingham turned to Big Cat to help with their content and social strategy.
+With their intention to build on the increase in Hub orders over lockdown and to raise the brand profile on social media, Slow Food Birmingham turned to Big Cat Agency to help with their marketing content and social media strategy.

-We implemented a content plan to promote both Slow Food’s mission and the Birmingham Hub.
+We implemented a content plan for marketing activity to promote both Slow Food’s mission and the Birmingham Hub.
 This includes two Hub shopping reminders a week (one that highlights our top produce picks and one that highlights a specific product), as well as information about a wider Slow Food UK initiative and a spotlight of a particular Hub producer.

 The weekly spotlight is made up of a carousel of high-quality and immersive images that demonstrate the local and sustainable nature of the producers and their produce, often featuring images of the farmers themselves for consumers to feel a personal connection with them.
 We introduced an Instagram story highlight for easy access to images and information about these sustainable producers.

-Our content and messaging is based around inviting people to play a direct and active role in the Slow Food movement; changing how people access food, supporting small producers, celebrating food culture and lobbying to see changes locally, nationally and globally.
+Our social media content and messaging is based around inviting people to play a direct and active role in the Slow Food movement; changing how people access food, supporting small producers, celebrating food culture and lobbying to see changes locally, nationally and globally.

 Impacts from Instinct in Action

-By implementing our instinct in action philosophy, Big Cat has provided Slow Food Birmingham with a plan that the team can continue to accelerate and improve upon to ensure continued social engagement whilst equally supporting their current and future business goals.
+By implementing our instinct in action marketing philosophy, Big Cat has provided Slow Food Birmingham with a marketing plan that the team can continue to accelerate and improve upon to ensure continued social engagement whilst equally supporting their current and future business goals.

-We are proud to have raised the social profiles of Slow Food Birmingham and to have helped improve awareness of this important grassroots movement in the local community.
+We are proud to have raised the social media profiles of Slow Food Birmingham and to have helped improve awareness of this important grassroots movement in the local community.